zkemail/zk-email-verify/regex_to_circom/README.md

 Note that there is a full JS version of this code with tests at https://github.com/zk-email-verify/zk-regex/ , which also now supports some additional character classes.
 Once it reaches parity, we expect to update this repo to use that library instead.

+Edit the regex on the top of lexical.js to change which regex is generated.

 ## Halo2

 You can use the compiled halo2_regex_lookup.txt file as input to the https://github.com/zk-email-verify/halo2-regex/ library, which will generate a regex circuit in halo2 instead.
 That circuit is much more efficient than this one for large inputs.